Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 No

 The LifeStraw does not have a spigot as it’s not typical of pitchers of its size to have one.
-Featuring a round bottom, the LifeStraw does not fit in a fridge door.
-It’s also taller than most and requires the removal of a shelf for vertical space if you put it in the fridge.
-There is a trap door for refilling but no replacement indicator, so it’s a good idea to keep a reminder on your phone to change the filters, especially the carbon-ion exchange one which requires replacement every two months.
+Featuring a round bottom, the LifeStraw does not fit in a standard fridge door or a gallon door bin.
+It’s also taller than most and requires the removal of a shelf for vertical space in most types of refrigerator.
+There is a trap door for refilling but no replacement indicator, so it’s a good idea to keep a reminder on your phone or fridge door to change the filters, especially the carbon-ion exchange one which requires replacement every two months.

 The two filter pieces of the LifeStraw pitcher including the activated carbon-ion exchange filter and membrane microfilter